Quantcast

 Print Friendly and PDF

 Choosing the right chicken breed is an important part of raising chickens.
 Do you want lots of eggs, friendly chickens, or just something fancy?
-There are so many chicken breeds out there, it can be overwhelming!
-Here are some things to consider when choosing a chicken breed for your backyard.
+There are so many chicken breeds out there; it can be overwhelming!
+Here are some things to consider when choosing the best breed of chicken for your backyard coop.

 Which Types of Chickens Should You Get?

 When it comes to choosing your chicken breeds, there are more breeds out there than you can shake an eggbeater at!
-We’re talking about hundreds of different breeds—lots of choice!
+We’re talking about hundreds of different breeds—lots of choices!

 One of the delights of this step is learning some of the types of chickens and their charming names: Silkie, Showgirl, Silver-Laced Wyandotte, Rosecomb, Redcap, and Russian Orloff, to name a few.

 Plus, if you’re raising chickens, you don’t have to choose just one breed!
-Fortunately, chickens of all different breeds typically get along just fine and your egg basket will be much more colorful if your flock is comprised of a variety of different kinds of chickens.
+Fortunately, chickens of all different breeds typically get along just fine, and your egg basket will be much more colorful if your flock comprises a variety of chickens.

 Maybe you do want colorful eggs.
-Or maybe you want breeds known for their laying prowess.
-Maybe docile, kid-friendly breeds are a consideration.
+Or, maybe, you want breeds known for their laying prowess.
+Perhaps, docile, kid-friendly breeds are a consideration.
 Or maybe you live in a cold climate and want to be sure the breeds you choose will be well-suited to your area.

 Choosing Chicken Breeds

-The chickens you ultimately choose will depend on what criteria is important to you and your family.
-Consider the following factors:
+The chickens you ultimately choose will depend on what criteria are important to you and your family.

 If you live in an area that’s warm and humid for much of the year, then choosing heat-tolerant breeds will be important.
-Some good choices would be the Mediterranean breeds such as Andalusians, Leghorns, and Penedesencas.
 Their smallish, sleek bodies and large combs help them stay cool in extreme heat.

-Conversely, if you live in a cold climate, then a larger bodied chicken with a smaller comb will do better.
-Australorps, Barred Rocks, Buff Orpingtons, Cochins, and Wyandottes would all be good choices.
+Conversely, if you live in a cold climate, then a larger-bodied chicken with a smaller comb will do better.
+Here are good choices:

 An Australorp hen rests among thyme and hostas.